 The trees in front of your home will thrive if you help to take care of them.
 New trees should receive 20 gallons of water once or twice a week (equivalent to a slow faucet flow for 10 minutes) from May through October for at least their first two years in the ground.
 Established trees have a root system that can draw more water to the tree without regular watering, but certainly benefit from watering as well, especially in dry periods.

-After planting a new tree, Midtown crews place a gator bag at its base and refill it at regular intervals for two years.
+After planting a new tree in a public space, Midtown crews regularly water it for two years.
+Sometimes Midtown places a gator bag at a new tree’s base.
 Gator bags hold a few gallons of water that slowly trickle out to water the tree.
-If you see a young tree that looks distressed, feel free to fill up its gator bag or directly water it yourself.
+If you see a young tree that looks distressed, feel free to directly water or fill up its gator bag yourself.
 Midtown removes gator bags in the winter.

 Pruning Trees

 Why prune trees?
 Pruning helps ensure that city trees have the best shot at living longer and providing all the benefits of large trees to a city street.
-Tree branches that grow into the street are at risk of being mangled by parking trucks and can also reduce the line of sight for pedestrians on the sidewalk.
+Tree branches that grow into the street are at risk of being mangled by parking trucks and can reduce the line of sight and obscure street lights at night for pedestrians.

-Volunteer tree pruning sessions are organized with Midtown in the winter.
-Look for an upcoming tree pruning date on the BHCA calendar.
+Volunteer tree pruning sessions in Bolton Hill are organized with Midtown in the winter.
+As with tree planting, no experience required.
+To be notified when the next tree pruning is scheduled, email trees@boltonhillmd.org or look for an upcoming tree planting date on the BHCA calendar.

 Tree Wells

 Tree wells are city property, but anyone can plant and maintain them.
-The recommended square area is 4 ft by 8 ft, though many Bolton Hill tree wells are smaller.
-If you use mulch, avoid putting it directly on a tree’s trunk, which heightens the risk that a tree could be harmed by pests or disease.
+The recommended square area is 4 feet by 8 feet to give trees sufficient space to grow without heaving the sidewalk, though many Bolton Hill tree wells are smaller, often because they would otherwise cross gas or water lines.
+Avoid putting mulch directly on a tree’s trunk, which heightens the risk that a tree could be harmed by pests or disease.

-Raised tree planter boxes around a tree well are not good practice.
-The added soil can negatively affect a tree’s growth and inhibit water from running from the sidewalk into the tree well as a preferred alternative to sewer drains.
-In addition, the City may require a resident to remove planter boxes when a new tree is planted.
+Raised wood, brick, or stone planter boxes around a tree well are not good practice.
+They inhibit rain water from running from the sidewalk into the tree well as a preferred alternative to sewer drains.
+The raised soil can build up around the base of a tree and negatively affect a tree’s growth.
+In addition, planter boxes may deteriorate and need to be removed when a new tree is planted or tree well is enlarged.

-You can find out more about trees on the Baltimore Tree Trust website and become certified by the City to plant, maintain, and prune trees through Baltimore’s Treekeepers program.
+You can find out more about trees through Tree Baltimore and Baltimore Tree Trust and become certified to plant, maintain, and prune trees through Baltimore’s Treekeepers program.

-Go to Baltimore’s Tree Inventory Map to identify tree species planted on public land around the city.
+Go to Baltimore’s Tree Inventory Map to identify tree species planted on public land around the city and look up any neighborhood’s tree equity score.